John Vincent – Air Gunner, Halifax LW280

 This was one of the worst nights for bomber losses during WW2 – nearly 30 were lost due to getting lost in the fog or crashing on return to base after completing their missions, in addition to 25 or so lost during a bombing raid on Berlin.
 SOE lone aircraft such as the one described here would complete their missions under the cover of the larger raids in the hope that they would more easily avoid detection.

-For all the drama of the night, the log book entry seems quite understated:
+For all the drama of the night, the log book entry seems quite understated after nearly 10 hours of flight (the operations in Denmark were on the 10 Dec):

 RAF Log Book Detail - Bailed out.
 Lack of Juice